-- The Microsoft Windows 7 OS DVD. - A hard disk installed in the Primary HDD bay.
-AND
+- The Microsoft Windows 7 OS DVD. - A second (identical) hard disk installed in the Primary HDD bay.
+OR

-A second (identical) hard disk installed in the Secondary HDD bay.
+A second (identical) hard disk installed in the Primary HDD bay, and a third (identical) hard disk in the Secondary HDD bay if required.

-3. The Device Drivers & Utilities + User's Manual disc.
+The Device Drivers & Utilities + User's Manual disc.